How to Tow a Broken Motorhome: The Complete Guide

 Thinking of living full-time in an RV?

-Before you sell everything you own and say goodbye to city life, you’ll agree it’s smart to find out the pros and cons of living full-
+Before you sell everything you own and say goodbye to city life, you’ll agree it’s smart to find out the pros and cons of living full-time in an RV.

 That’s what a recent article of mine is about.
 In it, I shared the pros and cons, looked at whether RVs are ideal for long-time living, and explored what it’s like to live in an RV full-time.
 I even revealed whether it’s legal to live in an RV.